awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 Each subnet in your VPC must be associated with a route table\.
 A subnet can be explicitly associated with custom route table, or implicitly or explicitly associated with the main route table\.
 For more information about viewing your subnet and route table associations, see [Determining which subnets and or gateways are explicitly associated with a table](WorkWithRouteTables.md#Route_Which_Associations)\.

-Subnets which are in VPCs associated with Outposts can have an additional target type of a local gateway\.
+Subnets that are in VPCs associated with Outposts can have an additional target type of a local gateway\.
 This is the only routing difference from non\-Outposts subnets\.

 You cannot associate a subnet with a route table if any of the following applies:
 + The route table contains an existing route that's more specific than the default local route\.